-Rising above the trendy neighborhood Trastevere, south of the Vatican, is set the Janiculum Hill (Gianicolo in Italian).
+Rising above the trendy neighborhood Trastevere, south of the Vatican sets the Janiculum Hill (Gianicolo in Italian).
 Some people consider it as the eighth hill of Rome.
-Nestled just outside the historical center, it is a peaceful place to visit and to get away from the hustle and bustle of Rome.
+Nestled just outside the historical center, it is a peaceful place to visit and get away from Rome's hustle and bustle.

 The most attractive feature of Janiculum Hill is its sweeping view of Rome across the river that starts already when you walk up its pathways.

 Janiculum is a charming location to stroll around; usually, there are activities for children, such as puppet shows or pony rides.
 You will find the following interesting landmarks as well: